 A customs broker is a licensed professional authorized to act on your behalf to clear goods through CBSA.
 Here's how they help:

 Essentially, they ensure your shipments are compliant, timely, and trouble-free.
+For a full overview of what licensed customs brokers do, see our customs brokerage services in Canada.

 Licensed professionals are trained in Canadian regulations and classification systems.
 They help avoid costly CBSA penalties by submitting accurate and compliant declarations.